 If you know what your customers are looking for, you can focus on making your campaigns, keywords, ads, and landing page more relevant to them, making customers more likely to click your ads.

 Here are several things you can do to make your ads more relevant to your customers:

 Each ad group within your campaign should focus on a single product or service so that your ads appear more relevant to customers.
 Your sock-loving customer is more likely to click an ad about work socks than a generic ad about clothing.
 Relevance tends to lead to higher quality ads, and being specific is one way to become more relevant.

 For example: If your store sells different types of socks, think about creating ad groups for each of those different sock packages, like one ad group for mens socks, an ad group for women’s socks and another for your bamboo socks.
-Yes, socks are made out of bamboo now.
-Go figure.

 Number 2.
 Choose your keywords carefully